Building the Fabric Between Strategy & Delivery

 It sounds straightforward, but anyone who has wrestled with competing priorities, “pet projects” or overstretched resources knows it requires discipline, focus and a structured approach.

-But there is a BIGer picture…
+There is also a BIGer picture…

 David and Stephen also touched on the bigger picture.